 Kotlin has a great potential to compete for the demand of Java in the mobile development industry.
 9Gag, Impraise, Banksalad, Zola, Dashlane, Streamroot, B2C are just a few names which have already used Kotlin.

 Do you want to learn Kotlin from the scratch, then here’s A Complete Beginner’s Guide to Coding in Kotlin just for you.

 9. Scala- Rewritten Java language

 It is object-oriented, functional and extensible.
+It is also one of the leading trending programming languages of today.
 Scala is statically typed, runs on Java Virtual machine (JVM) and executes Java Code.
-Although, it is difficult for beginners but once understood it offers great career options with high salaries.
+Although, it is difficult for beginners once understood it offers great career options with high salaries.
 Already big names like Twitter and LinkedIn are using it.

 Do you dream of writing code in a language that genuinely grows with you?
 Here’s the course helping you in learning Scala Programming Language from Scratch.

 SQL, short for Structured Query Language was developed by R. Boyce and D. Chamberlin at IBM in the early 1970s and become one of the top trending programming languages among programmers.
 It was created with the aim of getting access to and modifying data in databases.
 With SQL, a developer can create, maintain and retrieve the relational database.
 Learn more about relational database.